 (Technology update: We launch MP3 recordings for the first time.)

-- Dr. Scott Brown launches a new edition of the popular Investment U course titled How to Build a Million-Dollar Portfolio.
+- A new edition of the popular Investment U course titled How to Build a Million-Dollar Portfolio is launched.

 - Alex Green employs a recessionary hedge for Members with a vice stock portfolio called the Seven Deadly Sins Portfolio, one of the Club’s most controversial yet winning portfolios ever, with a return of 87% for the year.